IncredibleLego/GoPong/README.md

 Auto-calcolate positions of points names etc in a table and pass those values to game scenes

+Add Options to personalize menus colors and maybe even difference

 ### GENERAL:
 - Make game scalable: all that is drawn on screen must be adapted to the options
 - Modify draw on screen options to make text (menu ecc.) related to textDimension